Jim Keltner: 1970s

 Jim Keltner recorded two albums with his band Attitudes for George Harrison's Dark Horse label.
 The band also included Danny Kortchmar, David Foster and Paul Stallworth, and recorded Attitudes in 1975 and Good News in 1977.

 He is featured on Carly Simon's 1971 album, Anticipation.

 He played on various tracks on Randy Newman's albums Sail Away and Little Criminals, including "You Can Leave Your Hat On", "Short People", and "Jolly Coppers On Parade".

 He also played drums on the Bee Gees 1973 album Life in a Tin Can.

 He played on five songs on Jackson Browne's For Everyman album recorded in 1973 including the song "These Days."

 In 1973, he was the session drummer on Bob Dylan's Pat Garrett & Billy the Kid, which includes the hit "Knockin' on Heaven's Door".
 He described that session as "a monumental session for me because it was such a touching song, it was the first time I actually cried when I was playing".

 In 1974, he played on most tracks on the Jack Bruce album Out of the Storm.

 Other demonstrations of his style and range can be found in "Jealous Guy" from John Lennon's Imagine, "Watching the River Flow" by Bob Dylan, and the hit single "Dream Weaver" by Gary Wright.

 Keltner contributed to Joe Yamanaka's 1977 album To the New World.

 Keltner is the drummer on the Steely Dan tune "Josie" (released in 1977).
+He played a Vistalite drum kit for the track, the only time he used it on a session.
 In the DVD Steely Dan - Classic Albums: Aja, Donald Fagen states that in the bridge of the tune, Keltner overdubbed a 16th note based pattern played on a metal trash can lid.
+Keltner clarified that it was a garbage can lid with special rivets worked into it that he had received as a Christmas gift.

-Keltner appeared in the 1979 film "Old Boyfriends" playing drums as a 'Bloodshot Band' member.
+Keltner appeared in the 1979 film Old Boyfriends playing drums as a 'Bloodshot Band' member.

 Keltner is credited as the drummer on the 1979 album by Roy Clark and Gatemouth Brown, Makin' Music.

-Keltner appears on Marc Jordan's 1979 album "Blue Desert" on tracks "Twilight" and "Lost in The Hurrah".
+Keltner appears on Marc Jordan's 1979 album Blue Desert on the tracks "Twilight" and "Lost in The Hurrah".

 1980s

 Keltner specialized in R&B, and developed a deceptively simple drumming style that melds a casual, loose feel with extraordinary precision.
-He is said to have influenced Jeff Porcaro and Danny Seraphine of Chicago.
+Jeff Porcaro has cited him as a major influence.

 Keltner played on the Saved and Shot of Love albums by Bob Dylan.

 Keltner performed on many classic recordings by J. J. Cale and often worked with bassist Tim Drummond.

 He played on most of the tracks on Roy Orbison's swansong Mystery Girl.

 He played on four Richard Thompson albums: Daring Adventures (1986), Amnesia (1988), Rumor and Sigh (1991) and you? me? us?
 (1996).

 Keltner played drums on the song "Now We're Getting Somewhere" from the hit album Crowded House (1986).

 Also, he was a session drummer for the reunited Pink Floyd on the album A Momentary Lapse of Reason.